olezt/Pokemongo-Live-GeoJSON/README.md

 # Pokemongo-Live-GeoJSON

-Just started.
-Do NOT expect big yet but at least it works... :laughing:

 ### Description
 Server-side (NodeJS): A bot scans a specific area and retuns a GeoJSON file full of pokemon<br>
 Client-side: An HTML page previews the found pokemons on a Google map.